Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_03/step_03.md

 # Create the task configuration of the predict_ml function.
-## We use the same input and ouput as the previous predict_baseline task but we change the funtion
+## We're using the same input and output as in the previous predict_baseline task, but we're changing the function
 predict_ml_task_cfg = Config.configure_task(id="task_predict_ml",
                                             function=predict_ml,
                                             input=[cleaned_dataset_cfg,